ImNotDarren/Business/documents/proposal.md

 ## Assumptions and Risks

 **Assumptions:**
-- Lyft customers will immediately move to Uber once Uber solves it's problem.
+- Uber customers will immediately move to Lyft once Uber solves it's problem.
-- Lyft is not making any improvement in the meantime.
+- Uber is not making any improvement in the meantime.

 **Risks:**
 - Data in Boston may not reflect all situations in the US.
 Applying the solution generated from